 Releasing information to parents, other relatives and third parties

 Parents, other relatives and third parties often contact the University to request personal data about students1 at the University.
 For instance, it is very common for parents, particularly those who are contributing to tuition fees, to ask for information about the academic progress of their son or daughter, to inquire how they are settling at the University or to try and find out where they are since they have not been in touch.
-Unfortunately, the University is not able to disclose this sort of personal data (even to parents) other than in the most exceptional of circumstances because of the provisions of the Data Protection Act.

 1 The term 'students' here includes applicants, enrolled students and alumni